cb-nw-3/m3-4-node--callbacks/__workshop/Exercise-1.md

 ```
 // Answer here

+  Body Parser parses the input data and converts it in a form that's easier to work with

+  It grabs the ToDoList input and inserts it in a string in the server data

+  the line 26 also uses the package
+    .use(bodyParser.json())
 ```

 ## Three - `server.js`

-Look at lines `23` and `24`.
+Look at lines `26` and `27`.
 Explain the methods used.
 How are they different?
 What are the usecases for each?

 ```
 // Answer here

+GET - is used to request data from a server and renders the specified page with the new data

+POST - post is used the send data to a server and, in our case, update the variable ITEMS

 ```